National Emergency Management Agency (New Zealand)

-The Minister for Emergency Management is currently Kieran McAnulty.
+The incumbent minister is listed in the Ministerial List.
+As of 2025 the Minister for Emergency Management was Mark Mitchell.

 History

 No formal civil defence or emergency management structure existed in New Zealand until the 1930s, when the increasing threat of war prompted the formation of the Emergency Precautions Scheme, which was controlled by the Department of Internal Affairs.
 In addition to war, earthquake risk was another concern of the Scheme, prompted in part by the 1931 Hawke's Bay earthquake.
 During World War II, the name of the EPS was changed to Civil Defence.
 While EPS/Civil Defence did not need to respond to any invasion attempts, it was twice called upon to assist with earthquake recovery efforts in Wellington and the Wairarapa region in 1942.

+First Minister of Civil Defence

 Following the war, responsibility for civil defence was assumed by the Department of Internal Affairs.
 A Review of Defence white paper, issued by the Second Labour Government amid the fear of nuclear war, proposed the establishment of a separate Ministry of Civil Defence.
 The first Director of Civil Defence was J.V.
 Meech (also the Secretary of Internal Affairs), though in practice much of the work was delegated to Andrew Sharp; the first Minister of Civil Defence in the post-war period was Bill Anderton (also the Minister of Internal Affairs).
 The Civil Defence Act 1962 set out in legislation the responsibilities and duties of the Ministry.
 In 1964, the first full-time Director of Civil Defence was appointed: Brigadier R.C.
 Queree.

 A new Ministry for Emergency Management was established under the National/New Zealand First Coalition Government by Civil Defence Minister Jack Elder on 1 July 1999, following the Review of Emergency Services.
 This replaced the existing Ministry of Civil Defence.
 Later, the department name changed again to become the Ministry of Civil Defence & Emergency Management.